CMU-Perceptual-Computing-Lab/openpose/doc/library_how_to_develop.md

 ```

 6. Includes:
+    1. There cannot be any include to a 3rd party in the headers (other than OpenCV core: `opencv2/core/core.hpp`).
+        1. PImpl idiom can be checked (e.g., in `include/openpose/pose/poseExtractorCaffe.hpp`) for an idea of how to avoid it.
+        2. Otherwise the defining class examples in `include/openpose/core/macros.hpp` (point 1 is highly preferred).
-    1. They should be sorted in this order:
+    2. They should be sorted in this order:
         1. Std libraries.
         2. OS libraries.
         3. 3rd party libraries (e.g. Caffe, OpenCV).
         4. OpenPose libraries.
         5. If it is a cpp file, the last one should be its own hpp.
-    2. Inside each of the previous groups, it should be sorted alphabetically.
+    3. Inside each of the previous groups, it should be sorted alphabetically.
 7. Functions arguments:
-    1. It should first include the variables to be edited, and secondtly the const variables.
+    1. It should first include the variables to be edited, and secondly the const variables.
     2. Any variable that is not gonna be modified must be added with `const`.
 8. Pointers:
     1. Pointers must be avoided if possible.